privacysandbox/data-plane-shared-libraries/docs/roma/compiler_options.md

 ## Performance Impact

 The impact of a given combination of optimizing compilers varies depending on UDF size and complexity.
-Integrators are reccomended to conduct their own benchmarks with an appropriately sized UDF, and adjust compiler options based on their results.
+Integrators are recommended to conduct their own benchmarks with an appropriately sized UDF, and adjust compiler options based on their results.
 Some preliminary benchmarks have already been found, measuring the performance of loading and executing UDFs of various sizes and complexities.
 Below are the 5 most performant flag combinations, with the average % improvement